Yahialqur/ASL_Translate/README.md

 # ASL Translate
 ASL Translate is a real-time American Sign Language (ASL) gesture translator.
-It uses a webcam to capture ASL gestures, processes them through a pre-trained model, and outputs the corresponding letter or word as text.
+It uses a webcam to capture ASL gestures, processes them through a pre-trained model, and outputs the corresponding letter as text.

 ## Features
 - Real-time ASL gesture recognition